ritika-b/dd-th/tutorial.md

 ## Creating an HPA

 Before setting autoscaling into action, we must install Kubernetes Metrics Server.
-This is a service which provides container resource metrics which drive the autoscaling of your deployment.
+This is a service which provides container resource metrics that drive the autoscaling of your deployment.
 You can find more information on Metrics Server [here](https://github.com/kubernetes-sigs/metrics-server/).

 ```console
 kubectl apply -f https://github.com/kubernetes-sigs/metrics-server/releases/latest/download/components.yaml